Centro Legal Works is a premier provider of document authentication and legalization services.

 Once these pieces of information are confirmed the Official Document Services (ODS) office will issue a Certificate of Authentication and attach it by a rivet to the front of the document.
 The fee is $16 per authenticated document.

-Important Note: If the Notary or Commissioner is not on file with the ODS office, they are required to complete a one page application and provide a sample specimen of their seal or stamp.
+Important Note: If the Notary or Commissioner is not on file with the ODS office, they are required to complete an application and provide a sample specimen of their seal or stamp.
 Click to download the application.
 There is no fee for this application.

 The second step in the process is Legalization and it can only be completed once the document has been authenticated.
 Consulate and Embassy offices charge a fee for legalization and the processing times vary between the different Consulate and Embassy offices.
 Depending on the office, payment will be required in one of the following forms: Canadian funds, U.S. funds, money orders, bank drafts and Credit Cards.
 Some Consulate’s and Embassies may also require a photocopy of the documents for their own records.
 The requirements, fees and processing times frequently change, and Centro Legal Works can help streamline the process.